TEAM SHELL

 LINKS

-If you volunteered to help with the team when you registered on the Team Shell zoomerang site, you’ll soon be receiving an email from either me or another planning committee member.
-We appreciate your enthusiasm and support, and look forward to working with you to make 2010 a fantastic success for Team Shell.
+If you volunteered to help with the team when you registered with Team Shell, you’ll soon be receiving an Email from a planning committee member.
+We appreciate your enthusiasm and support, and look forward to working with you to make 2015 a fantastic success for Team Shell.

 Planning Committee

-The committee meets regularly to develop plans for Team Shell activities – including events, on-bike safety clinics, communications and other matters to support a successful BP MS150 ride for Team Shell members.
-If you want to serve on the Planning committee please contact us at: Shellcyclingteam.com
+The committee develops plans for Team Shell activities – including events, on-bike safety clinics, communications and other matters to support a successful BP MS150 ride for Team Shell members.
+If you want to serve on the Planning committee please contact us at: Team Shell Captain

-Thor Hanson is webmaster for the Team Shell website and Pat Phelps is moderator for the Team Shell Yahoo eGroup.
-Please feel free to contact us if you have questions, comments, corrections etc. for the Team Shell website or Team Shell Yahoo eGroup.
+Thor Hanson is webmaster for the Team Shell website Please feel free to contact him if you have questions, comments, corrections etc. at: Team Shell website

 Ride Marshals

-Ride Marshals are registered cyclists who act as both Good Will and Safety Ambassadors for the BP MS 150 Recommended Rides and the BP MS 150.
+Ride Marshals are registered cyclists who act as both Good Will and Safety Ambassadors for the MS 150 Recommended Rides and the MS 150.
 Requirements to be a ride marshal include:

 1. Must be 18 years of age.